vijay03/cs360v-f20/project-1.md

 ```
 $ make run-vmm-nox
 ```
 This will currently panic the kernel because the code to detect vmx and extended page table support is not implemented, but as you complete the project, you will see this launch a JOS-in-JOS environment.
+You will see an error like `kernel panic on CPU 0 at ../vmm/vmx.c:65: vmx_check_support not implemented`

 #### Making a guest environment
 The JOS bookkeeping for sys_env_mkguest is already provided for you in kern/syscall.c.
 You may want to skim this code, as well as the code in kern/env.c to understand how environments are managed.
 A major difference between a guest and a regular environment is that a guest has its type set to ENV_TYPE_GUEST and has a VmxGuestInfo structure and a vmcs structure associated with it.